jbeck018/howlerops/backend-go/INTEGRATION_COMPLETE.md

 # Turso Storage Integration Complete

-This document summarizes the complete integration of Turso storage into the SQL Studio Go backend.
+This document summarizes the complete integration of Turso storage into the Howlerops Go backend.

 ## What Was Integrated